Ibn Khaldūn and Hierarchy Today

 The Persistence of Hierarchy

-Whether in Egypt, the Gulf, or the number of nations with stark hierarchies, social cohesion becomes concentrated within the elite and is structurally preserved.
-This explains how inequality persists even through changing laws or changed institutions.
+Whether in Egypt, the Gulf, or among a number of nations with stark hierarchies, social cohesion becomes concentrated within the elite and is structurally preserved.
+This explains how inequality persists despite changing laws or institutions.
 Yet, fragmented societies cannot form strong enough bonds to challenge existing authorities.
-Differences in class, identity, and legal status make social cohesion much more difficult whether in society as a whole or across peripheral groups.
+Differences in class, identity, and legal status make social cohesion much more difficult, whether in society as a whole or across peripheral groups.
 In such situations, then, hierarchies become increasingly difficult to overcome.

 Want more articles like this?
 Sign up for our e-newsletter!